Eemelinen/Finnscapes_Photoblog/README.md

 # Welcome to Finnscapes Photoblog!

 This is a simple photoblog made in my first year of studies in Haaga-Helia using CSS3 and HTML5.
-No fancy Javasript or anything!
-It is pretty basic but works just fine!
+No fancy Javasript or anything! !
 The pictures are taken by me.

 ### You can test the site live on Heroku here:
 https://finnscapes.herokuapp.com/FinnscapesV6.html